Who We Are

-Stephanie Calvano is MIPO’s Director of Data Management.
+Stephanie Calvano is MIPO’s Director of Data Management and Technology.
 She received her BA in Communications/Public Relations from Marist College and her MS in Management of Sports Industries from the University of New Haven.
 Stephanie coordinates MIPO projects and manages polling technology.
 A MIPO alum, Stephanie is an avid baseball and Yankees fan.
 She interned at the Baseball Hall of Fame in 2003 where Stephanie experienced baseball’s birthplace firsthand.
 The highlight — meeting former New York Yankees Hall of Fame Catcher Yogi Berra.

 Barbara L. Carvalho

 Barbara L. Carvalho is the director of the Marist Poll.
 She oversees the design, analysis, and communication of Marist Poll research projects and results.
 Barbara received her Ph.D. in political science from Fordham University.
 She is a trustee of the National Council of Public Polls.
 She has developed and directed studies at the national, state, and community levels — for government, private, and non-profit organizations.
 The beach beckons Barbara, but only if the invitation includes her two beloved pooches, Soji and Noodles!